OPSkins/trade-opskins-api/IUser/GetInventory.md

 total     | int    | Total number of items (filtered, if search parameter is passed) items | array-object | Items list, based on pagination and search filters.
-[Standard Item Object](/IItem.md#standard-item-object) sort_parameters | array-object | Available sort parameters items_in_active_offers | array-object | Items list, items that are involved in active trade offers.
+[Standard Item Object](/IItem.md#standard-item-object) sort_parameters | array-object | Available sort parameters items_in_active_offers | object-array | List of Item IDs and matching Offer IDs that are involved in active trade offers.
+Keys are Item IDs and values are an array of Offer IDs.
 --value | int | Value expected in this method --display_name | string | Display name